gasparka/thesis/docs/pyha.rst

 software defined radio.
 There are many benefits to direct conversion receivers, but there are also some serious drawbacks, the largest being DC offset and IQ imbalances :cite:`bladerfdoc`.

 In frequency domain, DC offset will look like a peak near the 0 Hz.
-In time domain, it manifests as a constant component on the hermonic signal.
+In time domain, it manifests as a constant component on the harmonic signal.

 In :cite:`dcremoval_lyons`, Rick Lyons investigates the feasibility of using moving average algorithm as a DC removal